 ABOUT INSIDE EDITION

-On September 12, 2016, CBS Television Distribution's INSIDE EDITION begins its 29th season as television's longest-running, top-rated and most-honored syndicated newsmagazine, building upon a successful season in which the show made headlines, received industry accolades and, once again, ranked in the top 10 first-run syndicated programs, a distinction it's held for the past ten years.
+On September 11, 2017, CBS Television Distribution's INSIDE EDITION begins its 30th season as television's longest-running, top-rated and most-honored syndicated newsmagazine, building upon a successful season in which the show made headlines, received industry accolades and, once again, ranked in the top ten first-run syndicated programs, a distinction it's held for the past ten years.
 INSIDE EDITION reaches a daily audience of approximately 5 million viewers.

 Anchored by veteran newswoman Deborah Norville since 1995, and backed by a dedicated staff of correspondents and producers, the daily newsmagazine has built its enduring success by presenting a compelling mix of hard-hitting investigations, exclusive newsmaker interviews and incisive human-interest stories, as well as celebrity and pop culture features.

 Norville is a two-time Emmy Award winner actively involved in all aspects of the broadcast.
 In 2016, Norville, the longest serving anchor on American television, was inducted in the Broadcasting and Cable Hall of Fame.
 Working with her is an experienced team of broadcast journalists, overseen by Executive Producer Charles Lachman, with Co-Executive Producer Esther Pessin, Senior Producer Brian Hendel, West Coast Bureau Chief Tony Coghlan and Senior Investigative Producer and Managing Editor Bob Read.

 INSIDE EDITION's Chief Correspondent Jim Moret is in constant demand for his legal and reporting expertise.
-He appeared on various broadcast news outlets numerous times regarding his perspective on notable pop culture personalities including OJ Simpson, Michael Jackson, Whitney Houston and George Michael.
+He has been interviewed by various broadcast news outlets numerous times regarding his perspective on notable pop culture personalities including OJ Simpson, Michael Jackson, Whitney Houston and George Michael.

 In addition to Moret, other members of the INSIDE EDITION team include correspondents Diane McInerney, Les Trent, Megan Alexander, Lisa Guerrero, Victoria Recano, Steven Fabian and Ann Mercogliano.
 McInerney is also the anchor of INSIDE EDITION WEEKEND.
 Guerrero is Chief Investigative Correspondent.

 INSIDE EDITION premiered on Jan.
 9, 1989, when the syndicated newsmagazine genre was at its peak.
-It holds the distinction of being the only series among that original group that has remained on the air continually since then, and, as its ratings have proven, it continues to thrive.
+It holds the distinction of being the only series among the original group that has remained on the air continually since then, and, as its ratings have proven, it continues to thrive.

 INSIDE EDITION is produced daily by INSIDE EDITION Inc. and distributed by CBS Television Distribution.